timadorus/timadorus.github.io/pages/general/goals.md

 Timadorus aims to provide tools, services and context for improving the technical base for creating MMORPGs.
-In order to move towards this somewhat lofty goal, Timadorus has set a number of goals, some of which are quite challenging.
+In order to move towards this somewhat lofty goal, Timadorus has set a number of tasks, some of which are quite challenging.
 Implementing will be the target of a long string of small steps.
 The ultimate vision is a MMORPG plattform supports the same richness of possible game forms as is provided by a [Pen and Paper][https://en.wikipedia.org/wiki/Tabletop_role-playing_game].